JelleAalbers/wimprates/README.md

  - [See this basic example for usage.](https://github.com/JelleAalbers/wimprates/blob/master/notebooks/Example.ipynb)

 The package uses numericalunits (https://pypi.python.org/pypi/numericalunits); all function inputs are expected to have proper units.

-**Do NOT call reset_units in your own code without reloading this module!**

 Features